Safeguarding Your Health – Natural Tick Prevention and Awareness in the Okanagan

 Adopting natural strategies against ticks is essential for safely enjoying the outdoors, especially in tick-prevalent areas.
 Here are vital practices to incorporate:

 Cultivating a biodiverse garden can help naturally reduce tick populations.
-Encourage birds, beneficial insects, and even some reptiles by planting native species and maintaining the area to discourage tick habitats.
+Encourage birds, insects that are predators to ticks, and even some reptiles by planting native species and maintaining the area to discourage tick habitats.

-Your interaction with nature significantly impacts your tick exposure risk.
-Avoid sitting directly on the ground in tick-prone areas, opt for tick-repellent outdoor materials, and select cooler times of day for activities, as ticks are less active then.
+Any interaction with nature significantly raises your tick exposure risk.
+Avoid sitting directly on the ground in tick-prone areas, opt for tick-repellent materials for your clothing, and select cooler times of day for activities as ticks are less active then.

 Natural repellents, particularly those made from essential oils such as lemon eucalyptus, geranium, lavender, and peppermint, can offer a layer of protection against ticks.